The Mechanics of Going Viral: A How-to Guide

 Finally, people will share content that looks great and is well designed.
 Internet users have short attention spans – just 8-seconds according to Microsoft – so your content’s design needs to make an impression and be easy to digest.

 You might have spent hours researching and writing a really interesting blog post, but if it’s not properly formatted and easy on the eye, people probably won’t finish reading it, let alone share it.
+With that in mind, take a look at our Digital Design Offers that we’ve put together to help with those crucial campaigns.

 How to create viral content